leon4rd/test/README.md

-## When does a joke become a dad joke?
-When it becomes apparent.
+## I made a belt out of watches once...
+It was a waist of time.